 And for the open woods experience without the effort or time of a backpacking trip, there are plenty of open campsites situated along gravel forest service roads in North Georgia’s Chattahoochee National Forest.
 The Three Forks camping sites are a short walk from some of the most awesome, best hiking opportunities in North Georgia.
 Three Forks is a fern and rhododendron-filled valley at the convergence of three trout streams along a Forest Road just east of Ellijay.

-The Three Forks camping sites are sheltered by beautiful forest of Rhodedendron, hemlock, poplar, and oak – and line the loud, rushing Noontootla Creek as it rolls over the rocky river bed in a series of waterfalls.
+A beautiful forest of rhododendron, hemlock, poplar, and oak shelter the campsites at Three Forks.
+Nearby, Noontootla Creek rushes and tumblesas it rolls over the rocky river bed in a series of waterfalls.

 The Three Forks Campsites